Jiuso1/easyP754/README.md

 Manuel Camacho Campos ([iBManu](https://github.com/iBManu)) and Jesús Bogarín Hernández have always been there.
 They always have inspired and motivated me.

-[Andriy Yaskiv](https://github.com/Andriyaskiv) has always made me smile and reminded me that soft skills are equal as important as hard skills.
+Andriy Yaskiv ([Andriyaskiv](https://github.com/Andriyaskiv)) has always made me smile and reminded me that soft skills are equal as important as hard skills.

 Ignacio Velázquez Muñoz has helped me to grow my vision and dreams.
 Long walks that made things clear.